khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 name: Using design tokens
 ---

-A design token is a portable design decision that can be used in design and code.

 ## In design

 <note>We are currently piloting using design tokens in Figma.
 We're asking that only those part of the pilot use the library.
 Learn more in the [issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1771).
 More details about officially using design tokens will be coming soon, but in the meantime carry on with your typical design process.</note>